Publications of the Directors

 Solidarity and fair sharing of responsibility is a key constitutional principles in the EU asylum, migration and border policies.
 While its importance is often proclaimed, including in Article 80 TFEU, its meaning, scope and precise implications for EU legislation and practice remain confounded.
 In its fifth issue of 2017, the Maastricht Journal of European and Comparative Law published a collection of eight articles, with Daniel Thym and Lilian Tsourdi as guest-editors.

-Unionsbürgerschaft und Migration im aktuellen Europarecht (Anthology in German)
+Unionsbürgerschaft und Migration im aktuellen Europarecht (Edited Volume in German)

 Migration is one of today’s major subjects, whose legal processing follows two different regimes: one for EU citizens and another for third-country nationals.
 Both topics are currently in a state of flux.
 This volume edited by Daniel Thym and Tobias Klarmann links both developments with contributions from aspiring young academics on the concept of EU citizenship and migration law towards third-country nationals.

 Edited Volume ‘Rights of Third-Country Nationals under EU Association Agreements’

 Based upon a joint project with Özyeğin University in Istanbul, ‘Rights of Third-Country Nationals under EU Association Agreements.
 Degrees of Free Movement and Citizenship’ published in 2015 highlights the significance of the rules on the free movement of persons in the association agreements between the European Union and neighbouring states, in particular Turkey.
 It extrapolates horizontal questions of legal interpretation, constitutional formation and substantive approximation, which underlie the diverse rules and which support the overall conclusion that there are degrees of free movement and citizens’ rights defining the status of associated countries between membership and partnership.